data-provider/website/docs/guides-querying-selectors.md

 Next examples assume assume you understand the topics in [basic tutorial](basics-intro.md) and you have read the [API section](api-reference.md).
 They also assume that you are familiarized with the syntax used when querying a provider created with the addon [@data-provider/axios][data-provider-axios].

 :::info
 Still using v2?
-The you should read the [migrating from v2 to v3 guide](guides-migrating-from-v2-to-v3.md), as the Selector dependencies API was changed in v3.
+Then you should read the [migrating from v2 to v3 guide](guides-migrating-from-v2-to-v3.md), as the Selector dependencies API was changed in v3.
 :::

 ## Filtering results in client side